Historical reliability of the Quran: Alexander the Great legends

+Around Jesus

 Death of Jesus

-Quran maintains that Jesus was not actually crucified and did not die on the cross.
+The Quran maintains that Jesus was not actually crucified and did not die on the cross.
 The general Islamic view supporting the denial of crucifixion was probably influenced by Manichaenism (Docetism), which holds that someone else was crucified instead of Jesus, while concluding that Jesus will return during the end-times.

-Despite these views, theologians maintain that the Crucifixion of Jesus is a fact of history.
+Despite these views, scholars maintain the historicity of the Crucifixion of Jesus.

 The view that Jesus only appeared to be crucified and did not actually die predates Islam, and is found in several apocryphal gospels.

 Irenaeus in his book Against Heresies describes Gnostic beliefs that bear remarkable resemblance with the Islamic view: